 - We may not be able to identify suitable acquisition candidates or strategic opportunities or implement successfully or realize the expected benefits of any suitable opportunities.
 In addition, we compete for acquisitions with other potential acquirers, some of which may have greater financial or operational resources than we do.
-This competition may intensify due to the ongoing consolidation in the healthcare industry, which may increase our acquisition costs. - We may not be able to complete acquisitions of physician practices or we may complete acquisitions on less favorable terms as a result of higher tax rates on high-income individuals resulting from the American Taxpayer Relief Act of 2012 or other potential changes to the tax code.
-Specifically, our acquisition candidates may require a higher purchase price to compensate them for any increased tax burden. - We may not be able to successfully integrate completed acquisitions, including our recent acquisitions.
+This competition may intensify due to the ongoing consolidation in the healthcare industry, which may increase our acquisition costs. - We may not be able to complete acquisitions of physician practices or services companies or we may complete acquisitions on less favorable terms as a result of changes in tax laws, financial market or other economic or market conditions. - We may not be able to successfully integrate completed acquisitions, including our recent acquisitions.
 Integrating completed acquisitions into our existing operations involves numerous short-term and long-term risks, including diversion of our management's attention, failure to retain key personnel, long-term value of acquired intangible assets and acquisition expenses.
 In addition, we may be required to comply with laws, rules and regulations that may differ from those of the states in which our operations are currently conducted. - We cannot be certain that any acquired business will continue to maintain its pre-acquisition revenue and growth rates or be financially successful.
 In addition, we cannot be certain of the extent of any unknown or contingent liabilities of any acquired business, including liabilities for failure to comply with applicable laws, or liabilities relating to medical malpractice claims.
 Generally we obtain indemnification agreements from the sellers of businesses acquired with respect to pre-closing acts, omissions and other similar risks.
 It is possible that we may seek to enforce indemnification provisions in the future against sellers who may no longer have the financial wherewithal to satisfy their obligations to us.
-Accordingly, we may incur material liabilities for past activities of acquired businesses. - We could incur or assume indebtedness and issue equity in connection with acquisitions.
-The issuance of shares of our common stock for an acquisition may result in dilution to our existing shareholders and, depending on the number of shares that we issue, the resale of such shares could affect the trading price of our common stock. - We may acquire businesses that derive a greater portion of their revenue from GHC Programs than what we recognize on a consolidated basis.
-These acquisitions could affect our overall payor mix in future periods. - Acquisitions of practices could entail financial and operating risks not fully anticipated.
+Accordingly, we may incur material liabilities for past activities of acquired businesses.

+- We could incur or assume indebtedness and issue equity in connection with acquisitions.
+The issuance of shares of our common stock for an acquisition may result in dilution to our existing shareholders and, depending on the number of shares that we issue, the resale of such shares could affect the trading price of our common stock. - We may acquire businesses that derive a greater portion of their revenue from GHC Programs than what we recognize on a consolidated basis or that have business models with lower operating margins than ours.
+These acquisitions could affect our overall payor mix or operating results in future periods. - Acquisitions of practices and services companies could entail financial and operating risks not fully anticipated.
 Such acquisitions could divert management's attention and our resources. - An acquisition could be subject to a challenge under the antitrust laws either before or after it is consummated.
 Such a challenge could involve substantial legal costs and divert management's attention and resources and could result in us having to abandon the transaction or make a divestiture.